-To prevent possible damage to cameras and equipment caused by a rollover subsequent to the side impact, vehicles with a high center of gravity (typically those classified by IIHS as midsize and large SUVs, pickups, or passenger vans) will be tested with an antiroll device attached to the nonstruck side of the vehicle (Figure 5).
-The antiroll device is made primarily of 4130 Chromoly structural tubing and weighs 42.5 kg.
-It attaches to the vehicle where the roof rail intersects the B-pillar and at two points on the pinch welds under the door sill.
-The device is designed to allow the vehicle to rotate up to 5 degrees before further rotation is countered by a spring (14.8 kN/m) in the upper support member, which will allow an additional 5 degrees of rotation before bottoming out.
+To prevent possible damage to cameras and equipment caused by a rollover subsequent to the side impact, vehicles with a high center of gravity (typically those classified by IIHS as midsize and large SUVs, all pickups, or all passenger vans) will be tested with an antiroll device attached to the nonstruck side of the vehicle (Figure 5).

+The antiroll device is made primarily of 4130 Chromoly structural tubing and weighs approximately 50 kg.
+It attaches to the vehicle where the passenger side B-pillar intersects the roof rail and at two points on the pinch welds, beneath the front and rear doorsills.

+The device is designed so that it can be adjusted to allow the vehicle to rotate up to 5 degrees, before further rotation is countered by three coaxial springs that will produce up to 8.091 kN at full compression.

+These springs, which are located in the telescoping upper strut member, will allow an additional 20 degrees of rotation before the upper strut bottoms out.

 Detailed drawings of the antiroll device are available upon request.